23 Forage Fish Index

 Synthesis Theme:

-The resulting indices for the Mid-Atlantic show a long term decrease in fall and overall higher forage fish in fall relative to spring (Fig. ??), with highest forage biomass during fall in the early-1980s.
+The resulting indices for the Mid-Atlantic show a long term decrease in fall and overall higher forage fish in fall relative to spring, with highest forage biomass during fall in the early-1980s.

-In New England, the forage index shows an overall higher forage fish biomass in fall relative to spring (Fig. ??).
+In New England, the forage index shows an overall higher forage fish biomass in fall relative to spring.
 There is a long-term increasing trend in the spring in GOM.

 Changes in the distribution of forage biomass also affects predator distribution.
 Since 1982, the fall center of gravity of forage fish has moved to the north and east.
-The spring forage center of gravity shows higher variability than fall, but no significant trend.
+The spring forage center of gravity shows higher variability than fall, and a significant trend to the north.

 ecodata name: ecodata::forage_index